-Oxalis spiralis is a hardy plant, and it can tolerate most conditions.
+Oxalis is a hardy plant, and it can tolerate most conditions.
 It prefers indirect light or mixed light and shade, with moist but not soggy soil.
-Once the Halloween season is over, if you’d like to replace your oxalis spiralis with something a little more cheerful, you can eat the leaves and flowers.

 Although this exotic flower looks intimidating, it’s fairly easy to grow.
 Bat plants are native to the continent of Asia, where they grow in tropical jungles.
 They’re adapted to partial shade, heat, and humidity.
 In drier or colder climates, you may have better luck growing them indoors.

 Carrion plants are a group of succulents in the Stapelia genus.
 They’re sometimes called starfish plants, since the flowers are distinctly star-shaped.
-These flowers are a big draw for some gardeners, as they look very unique both in shape and color patterns.
-However, these flowers are also the source of the name carrion plant.
+These flowers are a big draw for some gardeners, as they look very unique in shape and color patterns.
 The flowers smell like carrion, or rotting meat, making them perfect for a zombie-themed Halloween display.

 Different varieties of carrion plant have different smell strengths, and some gardeners are more sensitive to the scent than others.
-However, if you’re growing the plant outdoors then you should be fine.
+However, if you’re growing the plant outdoors, then you should be fine.
 Carrion plants need lots of bright, indirect light and warm temperatures.
-As succulents, they’re drought tolerant and need only a little water, but are sensitive to the cold.
+As succulents, they’re drought tolerant and need only a little water.
+Just keep in mind that they are sensitive to the cold.

 Snapdragons are a fairly common garden flower, but they can be an impressive addition to Halloween decor as well.
 Snapdragon seed pods strongly resemble skulls, which is spooky enough on its own.
 A good way to bolster the fear factor is to start with black prince snapdragons.
 Black prince snapdragons have dark red-purple blooms.